Life writing: Presentation of the self and form of resistance

 Individuals have employed life writing to fabricate a certain image of themselves in order to control how they appeal to others as well as to themselves.
 Through the subjectivity of life writing, individuals are imbued with the option to represent who they are by either attempting to objectively recount their experiences or by crafting a version of themselves they ideally imagine to be through purposeful or subconscious deliberation.
 This use of life writing has been historically represented in relation to gender, as cultural assumptions ingrained within the fabric of society have often hindered individuals from deviating from their assigned social roles and achieving their ideal selves.
 Commencing in first half of the 16th century, women utilized diaries, a genre of life writing, to craft their own personas.
 For example, Anne Askew through her autobiography The Examinations of Anne Askew attempted to convince herself of her religious nature and her involvement within her church.
 Katherine Austen in the 17th century portrayed herself as a widowed evangelist.
 Likewise, Anne Clifford in her personal diary depicted herself predominantly as a woman in possession of property rather than through the traditional social role of an "obedient wife."
 In order to stray away from societal expectations, Dionys Fitzherbert in her autobiographical writings in the 17th century refuses to acknowledge her own mental illness, denying its existence in order lessen the strength of the cultural association between femininity and hysteria.
 Through this personal control of narrative, life writing allows individuals to exercise their sense of authority in deciding what to reveal about themselves.

-In addition to women, men have also found refuge in the genres of life writing, particularly through that of the journal.
-In such autobiographical pieces, men fashioned themselves in alignment with cultural assumptions.
-Simon Forman and Thomas Whythorne within their autobiographies play into the traditional notions of masculine traits--power and strength-- within their portrayal of themselves as being objects of pursuit by the opposite sex.